 Our overall compensation program is structured to attract, motivate and retain highly qualified executives by paying them competitively, consistent with our success and their contribution to that success.
 We believe compensation should be structured to ensure that a portion of an executive's compensation opportunity will be related to factors that directly and indirectly influence shareholder value.
 Accordingly, we set goals designed to link each NEO's compensation to our performance and the NEO's own performance.
-Consistent with our performance-based philosophy, in 2017, our NEOs' compensation included variable annual performance-based awards based on our financial and operational performance and long-term equity incentive awards based on our total shareholder return ("TSR") over a three-year performance period, as described in more detail below under "Long-Term Equity Incentive Awards - Performance Stock Awards."
+Consistent with our performance-based philosophy, in 2017, our NEOs' compensation included variable annual performance and long-term equity incentive awards based on our total shareholder return ("TSR") over a three-year performance period, as described in more detail below under "Long-Term Equity holders of an aggregate of approximately 50% of our outstanding common shares to discuss our executive compensation program.
+Our Compensation Committee will continue to consider the input from these parties along with the outcome of our shareholders' votes on Say on Pay proposals when making future decisions on our compensation programs for NEOs.
+The committee also continually reassesses the competitiveness of our pay programs and their appropriateness in supporting our business strategy.

+Incentive Awards - Performance Stock Awards."
 This performance-based compensation is intended to align our NEOs' interests with our short- and long-term performance and the interests of our shareholders.